 Chinese medicine therapies, like acupuncture, Chinese herbs, and acupressure, are all physical treatments, but they also impact mental health.
 Sometimes emotional distress can cause the disease.
 Other times, the overall imbalance in your body is the cause of your main problem.
 By correcting these imbalances the treatment addresses both the mind and body.

-How does Chinese Medicine Address the Whole Person?
+How does Acupuncture Address the Whole Person?

 The metaphor of the root and branch symbolize Chinese medicine’s approach to treatment.
 The branch is the symptom, such as pain.
 The root is the main imbalance that causes the disease.
 A Chinese medicine physician’s goal is to treat the root of the problem, not just the branch.
 Correcting the root can lead to long-term improvement and recovery.